brandontoups/twitter-banner-planner/README.md

 First, set up a Twitter app at https://apps.twitter.com.
 This will generate an API Key, API Secret, Access Token, and Access Token Secret needed for OAuth.

+ssh into your Raspberry Pi, and get a clone of this repo on it.

 Next, install [Tweepy](http://www.tweepy.org/), a wrapper for the Twitter API with ```pip install tweepy ```

 To run the program at set intervals, set up a Cron Job.
 This allows the program to run every day at midnight.
 To schedule a Cron Job, enter ```crontab -e``` into Terminal.
 Then, copy in the job found in [cron.txt](cron.txt).
 Save and close.